galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 The rate matrices above define the rates at which nucleotides change.
 There are other 20x20 matrices for amino acids, and even 64x64 matrices for codons.

-To convert from a rate to a probability, hence giving us a likelihood, requires that we have a branch length: then, we can calculate the probability under a given model and after a specific time interval of going from one nucleotide to another.
+To convert from a rate to a probability, hence giving us a likelihood, requires that we have a branch length.
+Then, we can calculate the probability under a given model and after a specific time interval of going from one nucleotide to another.
 We multiply these site probabilitues to calculate the probability of going from one sequence to another.
 Thus looking for the optimal tree under likelihood requires we also search for the best-fit **branch lengths**, as well as looking for the best **tree**.

-Maximum Likelihood is therefore the **slowest** tree inference method we discuss today.
+Maximum Likelihood is therefore the **slowest** tree inference method we discuss in this tutorial.

 # Assessing the Quality of trees

 A tree-building method will of course build you a tree.

-However, what if your data are not even **from** a tree?
+But what if your data are not even **from** a tree?
 Or, what if the data are from sequences that are so distantly related that they are virtually independent of each other, looking essentially random?

-It is important that, once you have estimated a tree, you can assess how reliable it is.
+It is important that, once you have estimated a tree, you assess how reliable it is.

-Remember that a phylogeny is a *collection of hypotheses of relatedness*: each branch separates some of the taxa from the others, and if the branch is above a subtree it corresponds to a hypothesis that the taxa in that subtree are *monophyletic* with respect to the other taxa in the rest of the tree (as shown in Fig 1.).
+Remember that a phylogeny is a *collection of hypotheses of relatedness*.
+Each branch separates some of the taxa from the others, and if the branch is above a subtree it corresponds to a hypothesis that the taxa in that subtree are *monophyletic* with respect to the other taxa in the rest of the tree (as shown in Fig 1.).

 This means that it is meaningful to assess the reliability of *branches* of your tree, in addition to just assessing it overall.